Ejpovice

 Ejpovice is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 800 inhabitants.

 Ejpovice lies approximately 5 km west of Rokycany, 11 km east of Plzeň, and 76 km south-west of Prague.

 Transport

 Ejpovice is located on the railway lines Klatovy–Beroun, Plzeň–Radnice and Přeštice–Hořovice.
 The Ejpovice Tunnel goes under the Chlum hill.
-The tunnel is 4150 m long and it is the longest railway tunnel in the Czech Republic.
+The tunnel is 4150 m long and is the longest railway tunnel in the Czech Republic.